Wellspring began as a God-inspired dream or vision in 2003 when two counsellors (Elaine & Steve) discovered that they

 Since then, Wellspring has grown and developed to have not only an adult counselling service but also its youth and training services.
 With an increasing demand for our service and over 40 staff and volunteers, we have outgrown the premises at 2 Prospect Road.

 At the end of 2016, Wellspring was bought a building on 78 High Street, Starbeck by the Liz & Terry Bramall Foundation.
-We are currently raising funds for the renovations and hope to move into our new home in early 2018.
+Renovations are currently underway and we hope to move into our new home in Spring 2018.
 Read more about our building project here.

 In March 2017, Rt Rev Nick Baines, the Bishop of Leeds, became Wellspring’s sole patron: “For many people with mental health issues, timely access to good quality talking therapy is essential.
 And at a time when access to that provision is at a premium, charities like Wellspring provide a crucial service, so I am very glad to offer my support by becoming their patron.”